oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The roles "CSAF publisher", "CSAF provider", and "CSAF trusted provider" are intended directly for issuing parties and form the first group.
 The second group consists of the roles "CSAF lister" and "CSAF aggregator".
 They collect data from the aforementioned issuing parties of the first group and provide them in a single place to aid in automation.
 Parties of the second group can also issue their own advisories.
 However, they MUST follow the rules for the first group for that.

 Both, a CSAF lister and a CSAF aggregator, decide based on their own rules which issuing parties to list respectively to mirror.
-However, an issuing party may apply to be listed or mirrored.
+However, an issuing party MAY apply to be listed or mirrored.

 Issuing parties MUST indicate through the value `false` in `list_on_CSAF_aggregators` if they do not want to be listed.
 Issuing parties MUST indicate through the value `false` in `mirror_on_CSAF_aggregators` if they do not want to be mirrored.